telefonicaid/fiware-glancesync/README.rst

  # servers.
 From master region only the tenant's images are considered.
  only_tenant_images = True

+ # When this option is true (the default), the renaming and metadata updating of
+ # obsolete images is activate.
+See the documentation for details.
+ support_obsolete_images = True

+ # These are the properties that are synchronised (in addition to is_public
+ # and the name) in obsolete images, when support_obsolete_images is True.
+ obsolete_syncprops = sdc_aware

  [master]

  # This is the only mandatory target: it includes all the regions registered